 Tire Stewardship B.C.
 Association ("TSBC") is a Stewardship Agency registered in British Columbia and incorporated under the British Columbia Society Act as a not-for-profit organization on August 25, 2003.
 TSBC is exempt from income taxes pursuant to Section 149(1)(l) of the Income Tax Act, Canada.
-On January 1, 2007, TSBC assumed responsibility for the Ministry of Environment FIRST Program and entered into an agreement to manage the industry stewardship program for scrap tires in British Columbia until September 19, 2011.
+On January 1, 2007, TSBC assumed responsibility for the Ministry of Environment ("Ministry") FIRST Program and entered into an agreement to manage the industry stewardship program for scrap tires in British Columbia in accordance with a Ministry-approved Stewardship Plan.
+The 2007-2011 Stewardship Plan remains in force and operational until such time as the 2012-2017 plan is approved by the Ministry.